janosrusiczki/rusiczki.net/_posts/2007-03-06-they-cant-complain-now.markdown

 - Web
 - Fun
 ---
-<p>Luci <a href="http://grafic.lucianmarin.ro/2007/03/06/spam/">gives spammers a chance</a> to express themselves.
+Luci <a href="http://grafic.lucianmarin.ro/2007/03/06/spam/">gives spammers a chance</a> to express themselves.
 But there's a funny catch.
-So funny that I didn't get it at first... :)</p>
+So funny that I didn't get it at first... :)